 Type or clearly print your own and, if married, your spouse's name, date of birth, and Social Security number (SSN).
 Enter your spouse's information even if you're filing as married filing separately.
-If you're filing for someone who died in 2023 or 2024, check the "Deceased" box next to their name.

 SSN.
 You must provide your SSN per Section 405, Title 42, of the United States Code.
 We will only use it to establish your identity for tax purposes.